Coteaux Lyonnais L’Arlequin

 Gamay

-The most extreme vineyards in the Coteaux de Lyonnais appellation are found in Saint-Julien-sur-Bibost, where Baptiste has a small parcel of Gamay.
-These vines are planted on extremely steep slopes similar to Côte-Rôtie, but at over 700 meters above sea level - the highest in the region.
-This makes a spicy, pepper wine with a uniquely different personality that Baptiste decided to bottle on its own.
+The most extreme vineyards in the Coteaux du Lyonnais appellation are found in Saint-Julien-sur-Bibost, where Baptiste has a small parcel of Gamay.
+These vines are planted on extremely steep slopes similar to Côte-Rôtie, but at over 700 meters above sea level, rendering them the highest in the region.
+This makes for a spicy, peppery wine with a uniquely different personality that Baptiste decided to bottle on its own.

 Viticulture